 Make a note of the Student Information System ID (SIS ID) that is created at the end of the application.
 Please write this ID number on all your other forms.

-- Step 5 of the application asks about your educational goals.
+- The application asks about your educational goals.
 If you plan to pursue a degree, please include the academic program you intend to pursue at NOVA.
-You must choose an associate’s degree program.
+You must choose an associate's degree program.
 (Due to the restricted nature of some programs such as Veterinary Technology and Dental Hygiene, some programs are currently not available to F-1 students.)

 2. I-20 Application Form